sapegin/washingcode-book/manuscript/book.md

 });
 ```

-`for of` loop is even better:
+A `for of` loop is even better:

 - it doesn’t have any of the problems of regular `for` loops, mentioned in the beginning of this chapter;
 - we can avoid reassignments and mutations since we don’t have a return value;
 - it has clear semantics of iteration over all array elements since we can’t manipulate the number of iterations, like in a regular `for` loop.
 (Well, almost, we can abort the loops with `break`.)

-Let’s rewrite our example using `for of` loop:
+Let’s rewrite our example using a `for of` loop:

 ```js
 for (const error of errors) {